 A combination of training methods is used to deliver this course.
 These include instructions, presentations, demonstrations, supervised practice, practical work training, discussion groups, role plays, and giving and receiving feedback.
 Participants are required to actively participate in the learning process and to engage in course work outside of normal course hours.
 They must complete a number of written exercises and practical assignments throughout the course and keep up-to-date records of their progress.
 A number of methods are used to assess the participants’ progress and for certification purposes.
 These include practical assignments, theory exams, practical exams, project work, portfolios, learner records and skills demonstrations.

-- Reached the statutory school leaving age.
+- Have reached the statutory school leaving age.

 Graduates from the course pursue jobs in radio stations, independent production companies, print journalism, online media and related industries.
 There are a wide variety of jobs open to them.
 These include Broadcast Assistant, Researcher, News Journalist, Sports Journalist, Commercial Producer, Sound Engineer, Commercial Voice-over, Programme Producer and Programme Presenter.
 Typically, course graduates seek internship and junior positions to build on their experience and further their careers.
 Former graduates of this course work at the BBC, RTE, Communicorp, ITV Radio, Independent News and Media, Thomas Crosbie Holdings, the Independent Local Radio sector, and a host of other on-line and media production companies.